jdbhartley/Klondike/README.md

 # 🎲 Klondike: The Dice Game

-This is a simple dice game where the player tries to score higher than the banker.
-The game is played with 5 dice.

 ![Klondike](screenshot.png)

+## Description
+This is a gambling game that was played in cheap casinos in frontier America, using five dice.
+The combinations or hands used are similar to Poker but with some omissions.

+This was also my midterm project for my C++ class in college.

 ## How to Play

-1. The player rolls the dice for the banker.
-2. The player rolls the dice for themselves.
-3. The hands are calculated by finding the pairs of dice and adding their values together.
-4. The winner is determined by the player with the higher hand.
+A banker rolls the dice first and the player then roll the dice trying to beat the combination first thrown.

+Only one throw is allowed.
+Numbers rank high to low as 1, 6, 5, 4, 3, 2.

+Any die not used in a combination is ignored.
+If a player rolls a combination equal to the banker's, the banker wins.
+The payoffs are made by the banker at even odds. i.e. player gets their stake back with an equal amount.
+Winning combinations in descending order are as follows.

+* `Five-of-a-kind`
+* `Four-of-a-kind`
+* `Full House (Three-of-a-kind and a pair)`
+* `Three-of-a-kind`
+* `Two pairs`
+* `One pair`

 ## Code Flow